ironhack-labs/lab-testing-jest/README.md

 Rewrite the below `console.log` test assertions using Jasmine:

-To run the tests open `SpecRunner.html` in the browser.

 ```js
 // Create a function that converts cents to decimal value
 // Function should return undefined when parameter passed is a string